rnelson0/puppetconf/2016/one/02_details.md

 * No tests, no assured behavior!
 * Generate modules with [puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton/blob/master/skeleton/.travis.yml) and you get a free rspec setup, too.
 * Never written an rspec-puppet test? [puppet-retrospec](https://github.com/nwops/puppet-retrospec) can help!
 Generates naive tests that need tuned, but a great place to start.
+* Determine what kinds of tests you need - unit, acceptance, integration, more?
 * Tons of blog posts on testing.
 * Make sure your existing tests pass before changing the code.
 * Turn on Future Parser and Strict Variables as soon as you hit 3.8.x